AndrusAsumets/supershy-client/README.md

 Each time a new instance is created, a phonehome call is made from it to Cloudflare KV containing instance's public host key, which will be then queried by supershy, and henceforth added to your SSH's known_hosts file.
-When SSH client is connecting to the SSH server, strict_host_key_checking will be enabled.
+When SSH client is connecting to the SSH server, StrictHostKeyChecking=yes will be set.
 This adds a layer of security against possible MITM attacks.

 The logic behind jumping from one exit node to another is that it helps you to keep your communications safe.
 Should anyone try to pinpoint you using your exit node's IP, then by the time they get to probing the server, the server will have been long gone.

+Supershy's use cases will depend on your possible adversaries.
+Firstly, if for some reason you aren't able to use Mullvad, Proton or any other of the mainstream VPNs either because they are blocked in your region or because you might not trust them enough, then Supershy could be the next option to try.
+Secondly, if you would like to have Tor-like experience, yet think Tor is too slow, then perhaps you should also check out Supershy

 The motivation for creating the project derives from the fact that my own communications started to be intercepted by several malicious nation-state